Analysis

 While this example uses a test data package rather than real data, we can still interpret the results:

-• Coral cover in the scenarios varies substantially as number of seeded corals increase.
-There is substantial uncertainty in the mean, but even so there is no clear pattern.
+Seeded Tabular Acropora and Seeded Corymbose Acropora: Coral cover in the scenarios varies substantially as number of seeded corals increase.
 Outcomes are likely more heavily influenced by other factors in the scenario set.

-• Only scenarios with at least 0.1 fogging effectiveness are in the top 30% of the range.
+Fogging: Similar to seeding, there is no clear pattern to coral cover as fogging effectiveness increases.
+Only scenarios with at least 0.1 fogging effectiveness are in the top 30% of the range.

-• As expected, coral cover increases with shade (decreases with DHW) in both groups of scenarios.
+SRM: As expected, coral cover increases with shade (decreases with DHW) in both groups of scenarios.

 For this test dataset, according to this analysis:

-1. Ensuring conditions for success: Shade (SRM) is dominating the analysis.
+Ensuring conditions for success: Shade (SRM) is dominating the analysis.
 To be in the top 30% of the range, shade with at least ~4.5 DHW reduction is necessary.
 Fogging with an effectiveness of at least 0.1 is also needed.

-2. Avoiding failure: In some DHW scenarios, none of the sampled interventions are able to achieve performance in the top 30% of the range.
+Avoiding failure: In some DHW scenarios, none of the sampled interventions are able to achieve performance in the top 30% of the range.
 Whether this is a problem depends on what those scenarios represent.

-3. Planning for failure modes: There are DHW scenarios for which high levels of SRM are not in the top 30% of the range - despite its cost, SRM has not delivered.
+Planning for failure modes: There are DHW scenarios for which high levels of SRM are not in the top 30% of the range - despite its cost, SRM has not delivered.
 This might warrant investigation as to why SRM was not sufficient in those scenarios.

-4. Further deliberation: High levels of SRM may be controversial both in terms of feasibility and cost.
+Further deliberation: High levels of SRM may be controversial both in terms of feasibility and cost.
 There is likely to be further debate about whether these scenarios should be considered, and whether top 30% of the range is an appropriate criteria for success.

 Data Envelopment Analysis

 Performs output-oriented (default, input-oriented can also be applied) Data Envelopment Analysis (DEA) given inputs X and output metrics Y. DEA is used to measure the performance of entities (scenarios), where inputs are converted to outputs via some process.
-Each scenario's "efficiency score" is calculated relative to an "efficiency fromtier", a region representing scenarios for which outputs cannot be further increased by changing inputs (scenario settings).
+Each scenario's "efficiency score" is calculated relative to an "efficiency frontier", a region representing scenarios for which outputs cannot be further increased by changing inputs (scenario settings).

 dom = ADRIA.load_domain("path to domain", "45")